tangyiyang/skyla/README.md

 * **ParticleSystem (Transform feedback)

 ## Game Tool
-Thanks to imgui, it's such fantasic gui library.
+Thanks to imgui, it's such a fantasic gui library.
 The Game tool is written in Lua using the custom imgui luabindings.
 Check lua_imgui.cpp for more details.

 ![editor-screenshot](https://github.com/tangyiyang/skyla/blob/master/editor-screenshot.png?raw=true)